awslabs/data-compare-tool/README.md

 Possible Status values: Completed / Failed.
 Completed means the tool has compared the data.
 Failed means it was unable to compare the data.
 Possible Message: Additional rows found in Target / Rows did not migrated from source / Tuple value mismatched / Data Matched.

+B. CSV:
+Once the process is completed.
+The result will be generated as .csv file for 1) Summary Report and 2) Detailed Report.

+- Summary Report filename format is <<Job Name>>_<<yyyy-MM-DD_HH-mm>>.csv This file has details similar to html file, i.e. table name, columns, max decimals compared, Max Text Size Compared, compared only date, source table count, target table count, matched rows count, missing rows count, unmatched rows count, additional rows in target, execution started at, time taken for execution, status, message, Sql Filter Used.

+- Detailed Report filename format is <<schema_name>>_<<table_name>>_table_comparison_result_<<yyyy-MM-DD_HH-mm>>.csv In case if any mismatch of data found, then it generates separate .csv file for each table.
+Similar to HTML report based on different conditions it contains values for REASON OF FAILURE, UNIQUE KEYS, SOURCE TUPLE, TARGET TUPLE etc.

 ## Limitations

 -  Random or Sample data validation.
 -  Only one Table can be compared at a time (Tables are compared in sequential order).
 -  Unable to check the progress percentage of comparison.

 ## Security